NatronGitHub/Natron/Documentation/source/plugins/eu.gmic.SharpenOctaveSharpening.rst

 G’MIC Sharpen Octave Sharpening node
 ====================================

-*This documentation is for version 1.0 of G’MIC Sharpen Octave Sharpening.*
+*This documentation is for version 1.0 of G’MIC Sharpen Octave Sharpening (eu.gmic.SharpenOctaveSharpening).*

 Description
 -----------